Xrenya/SegFormer/README.md

 python run.py
 ```

-Multi-GPU training is support, the number of available GPUs should be change in cofiguration file: `./configs/segformer.yaml`
+Multi-GPU training is supported, the number of available GPUs should be change in cofiguration file: `./configs/segformer.yaml`

 ## Inference:
 ```python